andavies/andavies.github.io/_posts/2016-11-13-scopes-and-closures.md

 ## Lexical Scope

-One use of the word 'scope', is in 'lexical scope'.
+One use of the word 'scope' is in 'lexical scope'.
 This refers to regions in your code where you can access a variable.

 When you declare a new variable in a Javascript file, and the variable is not enclosed within a function, the variable is accessible from anywhere in the program, and is said to be in the 'global scope'.